• Skip to primary navigation

 Can you freeze the fish pie?

-You can freeze the fish pie only if you made it with fresh fish.
+You can freeze the fish pie only if you make it with fresh fish.
 Let the leftover fish pie cool down for a few hours and put it in an airtight container before freezing.
 You can keep it in the freezer for up to 3 months.
 Thaw it in the fridge overnight before reheating and make sure it is piping hot before eating!

 Related Recipes